jfbouzereau/explorer/README.md

 * Table : Drag this icon to the pink or blue zone to get a table of the values of the dataset.
 Drag this icon onto a graph to get a table of the numerical results.
 They can be copied to the clipboard ( with control-C or command-C ) and pasted into another software.

-* Dustbin : Drag this icon onto a field, or drag a field onto this icon to delete the field from the dataset in memory.
+* Dustbin : Drag this icon onto a field, or drag a field onto this icon to permanently remove the field ( if the field is used by some graphs, it cannot be removed ).
+Drag a pie slice, a bar, or a tree map slice onto this icon to permanently remove the corresponding records.
 The original input file is not modified.
-If the field is in use by any graph, it cannot be deleted.

 ## Types of analysis
 * Pie chart